Eluinhost/TeamspeakAuth/docs/CONSOLE.md

 `clean:container`

 Removes the container cache.
 This is required after any manual change to the config.yml file. (requires a restart to the auth server if it is running)

+### Clean the routing cache

+`clean:router`

+Removes the routing cache.
+This is required after any change to the routing.yml